June (?)1

 F, #13825, d.
 26 April 1876

 Hon.
-Emma Caroline Bootle-Wilbraham was the daughter of Edward Bootle-Wilbraham, 1st Baron Skelmersdale and Mary Elizabeth Taylor.1 She married Sir Edward Geoffrey Smith-Stanley, 14th Earl of Derby, son of Sir Edward Smith-Stanley, 13th Earl of Derby and Charlotte Margaret Hornby, on 21 March 1825.1 She died on 26 April 1876.1
+Emma Caroline Bootle-Wilbraham was the daughter of Edward Bootle-Wilbraham, 1st Baron Skelmersdale and Mary Elizabeth Taylor.1,2 She married Edward Geoffrey Smith-Stanley, 14th Earl of Derby, son of Edward Smith-Stanley, 13th Earl of Derby and Charlotte Margaret Hornby, on 21 March 1825.1 She died on 26 April 1876.1

-From 21 March 1825, her married name became Smith-Stanley.1 As a result of her marriage, Hon.
+From 21 March 1825, her married name became Smith-Stanley.1 After her marriage, Hon.
 Emma Caroline Bootle-Wilbraham was styled as Countess of Derby on 30 June 1851.

 Children of Hon.
-Emma Caroline Bootle-Wilbraham and Sir Edward Geoffrey Smith-Stanley, 14th Earl of Derby
+Emma Caroline Bootle-Wilbraham and Edward Geoffrey Smith-Stanley, 14th Earl of Derby

 Citations